Chapter 8: Content and Inbound Marketing

 Promoting the Content That You Create

 One of the most important aspects of any content marketing strategy is developing your content promotion strategy.
 If no one sees the content that you’ve created, it’s of limited value.
 While it may ultimately be found through organic search, it’s possible to add rocket fuel to your content by doing some strategic promotion.
 This has two benefits: the byproducts of links and shares are likely to help your organic performance and at the same time, decrease your dependence on waiting for search engines to notice and promote your content.
-Here are some different approaches that are effective in getting your content noticed in 2014:
+Here are some different approaches that are effective in getting your content noticed:

 - Social media promotion: Promote your content through your social channels.
 Make it easy for readers to share by including social share buttons and a call to action encouraging them to share the content if they enjoyed it.